Jeffrey Foskett

-Jeffrey Foskett (February 17, 1956) is an American singer, songwriter, and record producer best known as a touring and studio musician for Brian Wilson and the Beach Boys since the 1980s.
+Jeffrey Foskett (February 17, 1956 – December 11, 2023) was an American guitarist and singer, notable as a touring and studio musician for Brian Wilson and the Beach Boys beginning in the 1980s.
 Foskett was described as the Beach Boys' "vice principal" by its touring members.
-In 1996, he debuted as a solo artist with the album Thru My Window.
+In 1996, he debuted as a solo artist with the album Thru My Window and continued releasing albums until 2019.

 Early career

 Born and raised in San Jose, California, Foskett began his first band in the 1970s known as Cherry, after the Willow Glen area street on which he lived.
 Foskett played mostly surf music covers in the same market as Papa Doo Run Run, with whom Foskett would join forces later.
-In the late 1970s, Foskett formed two renowned bands: The Reverie Rhythm Rockers (aka Reverie) and The Pranks while attending UCSB in Santa Barbara, California, gigging throughout the area with fellow area bands like D. B. Cooper.
-The band held a house residency at The Troubadore Nightclub in Hollywood Mondays performing with The Mentors, The Cretones, The Police and 20/20.
+In the late 1970s, Foskett formed two renowned bands: the Reverie Rhythm Rockers (aka Reverie) and the Pranks while attending UCSB in Santa Barbara, California, gigging throughout the area with fellow area bands like D. B. Cooper.
+The band held a house residency at the famous Troubadour nightclub in Hollywood on Mondays, performing with the Mentors, the Cretones, the Police and 20/20.